 According to the American Thyroid Association:

 - One in eight women will develop a thyroid disorder during her lifetime.
+This includes hypothyroid, hyperthyroid, and thyroid cancer.
+Hypothyroid is the most common.

 - Up to 60 percent of those with thyroid disease are unaware of their condition.